Born in 1976, Osaka, Japan.

+Keita Kusaka photographs moments where people or landscapes are unprotected and vulnerable reflecting upon the state where we’re totally unaware of the other people around us.
+Each moment captured by Keita Kusaka effort spirals into hilarious, sometimes poignant, and impossible-to-predict chaos – yet it still remains ordinary and routine-like.
+Kusaka invites the viewer everywhere from the tree-hugging elderly in the local park, acrobat-practicing kids on the playground or food-spilling customers at a street restaurant.
 The photographs document the lives of people in a comic odyssey, inevitably creating comfort through awkward contradictions of modern life.
 We are all around, all the time.
-The Gap in the Language is a quirky and transcendent view that motivates the viewer to keep exploring the mundane moments of everyday life.
+A Gap in the Landscape is a quirky and transcendent view that motivates the viewer to keep exploring the mundane moments of everyday life.
 Keep your eyes and ears open, and don’t miss the extraordinary gap around you.